NETWAYS/gitlab-training/day2/01_Workflows/03_Feature_Branch.md

  * Edit `README.md`, add and commit the changes
  * Diff the feature branch to the current main with `git diff main`
  * Checkout the `main` branch, merge the feature branch as non-fast-forward with `--no-ff`
- * Show the history tree with `tig` or inside GitLab and explain why the forced merge commit with `--no-ff` is important
+ * Show the history tree inside GitLab and explain why the forced merge commit with `--no-ff` is important

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Merge Feature Branches